How I've Increased Sales By Partnering With Charter Schools

 This is a follow up story for Passport 4 Change.
-If you're interested in reading how they got started, published about 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 4 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.